---

 # Why AI Gets Your Product Information Wrong

-**AI language models generate incorrect product information because they function as probabilistic text engines rather than factual databases.** These models do not read pricing pages like humans; instead, they synthesize patterns from training data including review sites, competitor blogs, press releases, and Reddit threads.
-When external sources contradict current brand reality, AI engines typically default to the version appearing most frequently in their training data, which is often outdated or partial.
+**AI language models provide incorrect product information because they function as probabilistic text engines that synthesize patterns across training data rather than acting as factual databases.** They do not retrieve your pricing page and read it like a human.
+Instead, they aggregate data from review sites, competitor comparison blogs, archived press releases, Reddit threads, and accessible website content.
+When external sources contradict current reality, the AI picks the version that appears most frequently across its training data, which is often outdated or wrong.

 # The Real Business Impact: A Risk Impact Matrix